tmhglnd/av-toolbox/README.md

 - **av.movie~** - The jit.movie~ object with extras.
 Loads begin and end of the movie in the RAM for seamless looping.

 - **av.movieplay~** - The jit.movie object that can be controlled with an audio signal similar to the play~ object.
 Combine movieplay~ with play~ for audiorate playback of sound together with movie.

+- **av.texturefolder** - Load a folder with image-files into individual named textures that can be used throughout the patch.

 - **av.sync~** - A short burst of noise combined with a white flash on a videoplane.
 Useful to synchronize a separate visuals and sound recording when editting.